nebula-orchestrator/docs/docs/index.md

  2. The project is still rather young but that been said it's already in use in a production environment at [vidazoo](https://www.vidazoo.com/) (Nebula was originally developed as an internal tool for vidazoo) for about a year in a multi cloud, multi region, high traffic (10 million+ requests/minute) environment with great success.
  3. Help is very much welcomed.
  4. Tested OS: CoreOS, RancherOS, Ubuntu server 14.04 & 16.04, CentOS 6 & 7, Amazon linux, expected to work with any Docker compatible Linux distro.
- 5. Tested Docker versions: 11.x up to 17.03.1-ce, note support for older Docker versions are not gurrentted due to the rapid pace of API changes and new features with new versions.
+ 5. Tested Docker versions: 11.x up to 17.03.1-ce, note support for older Docker versions are not guaranteed due to the rapid pace of API changes and new features with new versions.

 # Example architecture